GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-automated/index.md

 the issues detected.

-Beyond a score, the Lighthouse report includes detailed information about what issues it detected and links to resources to learn more about remediating them.
+Beyond a score, the Lighthouse report includes detailed information about what issues it has detected and links to resources to learn more about remedying them.
 The report also includes tests that are passed or not applicable and a list of additional items to check manually.